-This long, low keep is a two-storey building of solid masonry (the only such one in the whole fort).
-It has a defensible roof ten feet above the level of the stockade walls, onto which doors give access.
+This long, low keep is a two-story building of solid masonry (the only such structure in the whole fort).
+It has a defensible roof 10 feet above the level of the stockade walls that is accessed through some doors.
 The front door is at the top of a few broad steps which also form a terrace for viewing events staged in the town square on special occasions; the door is hard wood bound with iron bands and rivets, and protected by a portcullis which may be lowered in an emergency.
 Many arrow slits and murderholes look over the door.

-The ground floor has the large mess hall and its kitchens, offices for the commander and adjutants, and the sergeant-tallyers (their quarters being houses in the town).
-There are cellars, though these are not extensive: they include a well, food store, armory and the payhouse (a store of currency and luxuries issued to the troops).
-The latter has an iron door and no fewer than six locks.
+The ground floor houses the large mess hall and its kitchens, offices for the commander and adjutants, and the sergeant-tallyers (their quarters being houses in the town).
+There are cellars, though these are not extensive: they include a well, food store, armory, and the payhouse (a store of currency and luxuries issued to the troops).
+The payhouse has an iron door and no fewer than six locks.

 The upper floor accommodates dormitories for the troops and offices for their captains.
-Additional rooms house a small library, a map room, a sick room, and offices for a herbalist and a healer.
+Additional rooms include a small library, a map room, a sick room, and offices for an herbalist and a healer.
 A stone stair leads to the tower.

-A square stone tower rises from one corner of the roof, to a height of 70'.
+A square stone tower rises from one corner of the roof, to a height of 70 feet.
 Wooden stairs within it lead up between half-floored intermediary levels to the peaked roof below which a brazier can hold signal fires.
 Normally, there are lookouts posted here at the wide windows, each of which commands an excellent view.